Editorial scientific illustration of stylized parasitic organism morphology and microscopy fields.

 A defined branch of infectious disease medicine.

-Recognized organisms and clinical indications evaluated by this practice, when individual exposure history and clinical presentation warrant.
+Organisms and clinical indications that may be evaluated by this practice, when individual exposure history and presentation warrant.

 • Strongyloides stercoralis